Azure Chat Completion models with your own data (preview)

 Prerequisites

-To get started, we'll cover a few prequisites.
+To get started, we'll cover a few prerequisites.

 To properly access the Azure OpenAI Service, we need to create the proper resources at the Azure Portal (you can check a detailed guide on how to do this in the Microsoft Docs)